Sitefinity/Telerik.Sitefinity.Samples.Coverflow/README.md

 Using the Coverflow widget sample, you can:

-* Create a RadCoverFlow control
+* Create a RadCoverFlow widget
-* Register the control in the Toolbox
+* Register the widget in the Toolbox
 * Upload all images necessary for the widget to function in a Sitefinity Images Library